1. Talk Climate.

 - Green Neighbours’ Network is a network of neighbourhood groups who plan and promote environmental projects on different scales. (https://greenneighboursnetwork.ca/)

-- Porcupine Warriors this is a city-based indigenous group that supports frontline struggles.
+- Porcupine Warriors is a city-based indigenous group that supports frontline struggles.
 Follow them on Facebook, attend their protests and offer support. (https://www.facebook.com/porcupinewarriors/)

 - Toronto350 is one of the oldest climate groups in the city.
 They are focussed on divestment, indigenous solidarity and fighting pipelines.
 They are currently doing non-partisan climate door-knocking among other projects. (https://www.toronto350.org/)